-Absence of Adult Member

-If an adult member who was formerly a member of the household is reported to be permanently absent, the family must provide evidence to support that the person is no longer a member of the family (e.g., documentation of another address at which the person resides such as a lease or utility bill), if the PHA so requests.

-Foster Children and Foster Adults

-Third-party verification from the state or local government agency responsible for the placement of the individual with the family is required.
+Absence of Adult Member PHA Policy If an adult member who was formerly a member of the household is reported to be permanently absent, the family must provide evidence to support that the person is no longer a member of the family (e.g., documentation of another address at which the person resides such as a lease or utility bill), if the PHA so requests.
+Foster Children and Foster Adults PHA Policy Third-party verification from the state or local government agency responsible for the placement of the individual with the family is required.
+7-II.E.
+7-II.E.
+VERIFICATION OF STUDENT PHA Policy НОТМА New regulatory language from STATUS The PHA requires families to provide information about the student status of all students who are 18 years of age or older.
+This information will be verified only if: ний The family claims full-time student status for an adult other than the head, spouse, or cohead, or The family claims a child care deduction to enable a family member to further their education.